minio/docs/source/reference/minio-server/settings/iam/minio-identity-plugin.rst

       .. mc-conf:: identity_plugin

-      Use :mc:`mc admin config set` to create or update the OpenID configuration.
+      Use :mc:`mc admin config set` to create or update the identity plugin configuration.
       The ``identity_plugin url`` argument is required.
       Specify additional optional arguments as a whitespace (" ")-delimited list.